MPiwowarski/csharp-class/README.md

 ## Requirements for the Course

 0. Understanding the **English** language in writing and reading.
-We will use English annotations in the code, in the comments, and in the documentation, and we will rely on data resources that are based on English.
+We will use English annotations in the code, in the comments, in the documentation, and we will rely on data resources that are based on English.

 1. Well-working laptop or desktop PC with Windows 10 or **Windows 11** installed(preferred)